kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-autoscaler/_index.en.md

 ……………………
 ```

 As shown above, the MachineDeployment has been annotated with a minimum of 1 and a maximum of 5.
-Therefore, the autoscaler will consider only the annotated MachineDeployment on the cluster.
+Therefore, the cluster autoscaler will consider only the annotated MachineDeployment on the cluster.

 ## Edit KKP Autoscaler